-With Luna, patients can get rotator cuff tear treatment at home, at the office, at the gym, or at the location of their choosing.
+With Luna, patients can get rotator cuff tear treatment in the comfort of their homes.
 It’s physical therapy, delivered.

 Affecting almost 2 million people in the United States each year, rotator cuff tears are a common source of shoulder pain and disability among adults.

 The rotator cuff, a group of four tendons that cover the head of the humerus, keeps the arm in the shoulder socket and allows the arm to be lifted and rotated.
 However, when one or more of the rotator cuff tendons is torn, it will no longer fully attach to the head of the humerus, often resulting in pain and limited mobility.

 Rotator cuff tears occur either suddenly or gradually.
 Sudden tears, such as those that result from a fall, cause intense, acute pain.
 Patients will usually feel a snapping sensation and immediate upper arm weakness.